Emilia Schüle

-Emilia Schüle (born 28 November 1992 in Blagoveshchensk) is a German actress.
+Emilia Schüle (born 28 November 1992) is a German actress.
+She is best known for playing the titular role in the TV series Marie Antoinette (2022–present).

-Career
+Early life

-Emilia Schüle was born in 1992 in Russia to an ethnic German family.
+Emilia Schüle was born in Blagoveshchensk, Russia, in 1992, to a Russian-German family.
 When she was one year old, she moved to Berlin with her parents.
 She took professional dance classes in modern dance, street dance and ballet when she was eight years old.

 After she participated in the workshop Talents Getting Started in 2005, she appeared in several commercials for Arcor, IKEA, Clearasil and Deutsche Telekom.

+Career

-After further appearances in the television movies Guten Morgen, Herr Grothe and Manatu where she got her first leading roles, she had her film breakthrough in 2008, when she starred next to Anke Engelke, Armin Rohde and Piet Klocke in the movie Freche Mädchen.
+She started appearing in television movies Guten Morgen, Herr Grothe and Manatu where she got her first leading roles, she had her film breakthrough in 2008, when she starred next to Anke Engelke, Armin Rohde and Piet Klocke in the movie Freche Mädchen.

 Her next major role was in 2009 in the movie Gangs as Sophie, alongside the young actors and brothers, Wilson Gonzalez and Jimi Blue Ochsenknecht.
 In 2010 she appeared in Rock It! and Freche Mädchen 2.

 In September 2021, Schüle was announced to play Marie Antoinette in the Canal+ and BBC series of the same name created by Deborah Davis.